7 minutes to read

 This command shows all docToolchain tasks and verifies that docToolchain is installed by doing the following:

-Making use of Docker (if available) where there is no local installation.
+• It makes use of Docker (if available) where there is no local installation.

-If this is your first time installing docToolchain, the images download might take a while. |
+If this is your first time installing docToolchain, downloading might take a while.

-if you are behind a corporate proxy, you might need to consider build-script dependencies are fetched from a repository referenced by the property mavenRepository .
+If you are behind a corporate proxy, you might need to consider build-script dependencies are fetched from a repository referenced by the property mavenRepository.
 By default the value https://plugins.gradle.org/m2/ is used.
 When a repository requiring credentials is used the properties mavenUsername and mavenPassword can be set as well.

 ./gradlew generateHTML -PmavenRepository=your_maven_repo -PmavenUsername=your_username -PmavenPassword=your_pw --info